 There are several differences between these levels.
 The most significant differences that I consider worth noting are:

 - Layout (read the section below entitled “Layouts”) is included in Student, Pro, and Studio versions

 - Advanced materials (enabling better renderings)

 - Sefaira (allows more advanced features similar to a BIM for architects)

 Considering what’s possible with SketchUp these days, you are getting a great deal if you go with SketchUp Shop or SketchUp Pro.
-For architects and people developing models and construction plans, SketchUp + Layout (a powerful extension for SketchUp) is a powerful duo that allows you to create professional-grade construction drawings.
-When you know what it takes to produce.
+For architects and people developing models and construction plans, SketchUp + Layout (a powerful extension for SketchUp) is a mighty duo that allows you to create professional-grade construction drawings when you know what you’re doing.